simesy/formset/README.md

 ## Can you use this code?

+ *Do not use on production website.*

  It's not security tested, only cursory treatment of permissions.
-Do not use on production website.

 Site builders can't use this code.
 I've barely tested the elements other than "number" and "text".
-Missing features like can't delete elements.
-The module does nothing by itself really - you'd need custom code to use the "formsets".
+There are important features missing, like deleting elements.

+Also the module does nothing by itself really - you'd need custom code to use the "formsets".

-Developers could get some value if you understand the code you could potentially use it for something.
-It's pretty coupled with Webform and I'm making the assumption that Webform is fairly stable.
+Developers could get some value if you understand the code you could potentially build on it.
+Just remember that it'ss pretty coupled with Webform and there is an assumption that Webform is fairly stable.
 Your call.

 ## Conclusion

-Judging by how (relatively) easy this module was to write, is a big thumbs up for the Webform module's maturity, I wasn't expecting to be able to re-use the `webform/modules/webform_ui/src/Form/` classes almost completely - aside from a little route jiggery and one method override in `WebformCodeMirror`.
+Judging by how (relatively) easy this module was to write, it is a big thumbs up for the Webform module's maturity.
+I wasn't expecting to be able to re-use the classes in `webform/modules/webform_ui/src/Form/` classes almost completely.

-I think a module would be useful for developers who need to put some form building in the hands of content editors.
+I think a module like this would be useful for developers who need to put some form building in the hands of content editors.
 It's architecturally achievable, but such a module would represent a downstream consumer of Webform code which would frequently raise questions like "is this change to the element ui a breaking change to formset module," which might not be an ideal scenario.
-But Webform is robust, not a moving target like JsonAPI or other modules.
+But Webform is robust, not a moving target like some other modules.